alinex/bash-lib/doc/function/contains.md

 # contains

-## Check if value is contained in array
+## Deprecated: Check if value is contained in array